Shopify/cli/packages/cli/README.md

       --no-color                        Disable color output.
       --path=<value>                    The path to your app directory.
       --skip-dependencies-installation  Skips the installation of dependencies.
 Deprecated, use workspaces instead.
-      --verbose                         Increase the verbosity of the logs.
+      --verbose                         Increase the verbosity of the output.

 DESCRIPTION
   Build the app, including extensions.